Financial Literacy Basics

 These boxes identify the employee, the employer, and the tax year:

-If your name, address, or Social Security number is wrong, that is the most important error to catch — it can cause the IRS to mismatch your filing.
+If your name, address, or Social Security number is wrong, that's the most important error to catch — it can cause the IRS to mismatch your filing.

 Federal wages and tax (boxes 1–6)